-Acquired immunodeficiency syndrome (AIDS) policy.
-The Fair Employment Practices Act prohibits employers requesting or requiring a test for the human immunodeficiency virus (HIV) virus as a condition of employment or from discriminating based on an individual's positive test result (VT Stat.
-Tit.
-21 Sec.
-495(5), (6))).
+Acquired immunodeficiency syndrome (AIDS).
+The FEPA prohibits employers requesting or requiring a test for the human immunodeficiency virus (HIV) virus as a condition of employment or from discriminating based on an individual's positive test result (Vt.
+Stat. tit.
+21, § 495(5), (6)).

 The FEPA also restricts inquiries about an applicant’s criminal history, credit history, and salary history.
 More information is available at the Vermont hiring section